junxit/us-congress-bills-115/metadata.md

 - 2017-12-21 — Message on Senate action sent to the House.
 - 2017-12-21 — Received in the House.
 - 2017-12-21 — Referred to the House Committee on Natural Resources.
+- 2018-01-02 — Referred to the Subcommittee on Federal Lands.
+- 2018-01-10 — Committee Consideration and Mark-up Session Held.
+- 2018-01-10 — Ordered to be Reported by Unanimous Consent.
+- 2018-01-10 — Subcommittee on Federal Lands Discharged.
+- 2018-01-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-01-16 — Considered as unfinished business. (consideration: CR H396)
+- 2018-01-16 — Considered under suspension of the rules. (consideration: CR H386-387)
+- 2018-01-16 — DEBATE - The House proceeded with forty minutes of debate on S. 117.
+- 2018-01-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-01-16 — Mr. Gianforte moved to suspend the rules and pass the bill.
+- 2018-01-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 3 (Roll no. 19). (text: CR H386)
+- 2018-01-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 3 (Roll no. 19).(text: CR H386)
+- 2018-01-16 — Placed on the House Calendar, Calendar No. 117.
+- 2018-01-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-516.
+- 2018-01-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-516.